fifaaworldcup/DTES-lifeline-map/SECURITY.md

 - We will notify you when the issue is fixed
 - We will credit you in our security acknowledgments (if desired)
 - We will coordinate public disclosure timing

-### Do NOT

-- Open a public issue about a security vulnerability
-- Disclose the vulnerability publicly before we fix it
-- Use the vulnerability to harm users or the system

 Thank you for helping keep the DTES Lifeline Map safe for everyone!